SBQ-1999/Cryo-EM/README.md

-# Instructions for running the CryFold standalone package.
+# Instructions for running the CryFold standalone package

-##Overview
+## Overview
 CryFold is a software that automatically constructs full-atom 3D structural models of proteins based on cryo-EM density maps and sequence information.

 It has two main stages: the first step predicts the C<span>&alpha;</span> atom coordinates from the density map, and the second step builds the full-atom model by combining the sequence and density map information.
 Finally, the full-atom model will undergo a post-processing program to generate the final protein model.
 This post-processing program comes from [ModelAngelo](https://github.com/3dem/model-angelo/blob/main/model_angelo/gnn/flood_fill.py).